anramz29/lips_ws/Issues/Rviz_Frame_Odometry_Issues.md

 ## Odometry Issues

 #### This has been a long standing issue, there are a couple of possible solutions

+#### Note

+ that the underlying issue that causes this is based on the base clock not being synchronized, configure the ntp using chrony, or configure base [settings]( https://docs.trossenrobotics.com/interbotix_xslocobots_docs/troubleshooting.html#less-common-issues).
+If the navagation stack works, this issue will not persist.

 <img src="images/Rviz_Odom_Issue.png" alt="Alt text" width="1200" height="600">